ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 }
 ```

-# Summary
+# Conclusion

 I show how the classic Linux tools may be leveraged to solve modern problems
 and that millions of records may be processed in under a minute at scale.
-Results show that offer insight into the data without employing sophisticated
-algorithms.
 About the data itself, it seems the biosciences research dominates
 the publications followed by perhaps physics.
 I am sure more sophisticated
 tools could be used to get refined results and gain better insights -- this is
 my take.
 I [won](https://twitter.com/SciDatathon/status/1120335746358026240)
 the data challenge.
+Awk is awesome!